-Strickly Business is participating in the Partnership’s Minority-Owned Business Program and Strickland believes it will help connect his company with opportunities to build even more authentic business relationships.
-The new initiative includes a two-year Partnership membership to give business owners greater access to Partnership resources such as networking events, conferences, and seminars.
+Strickly Business is participating in the BNP's Minority-Owned Business Program and Strickland believes it will help connect his company with opportunities to build even more authentic business relationships.
+The new initiative includes a two-year Partnership membership to give business owners greater access to BNP resources such as networking events, conferences, and seminars.

 “It is all about access and opportunity – minority-owned status should not matter,” he explains.
 “For example, our company will always deliver the best in health and safety preparedness programs and services.
 But first, we need the chance to meet with prospective clients and show them what we can do.”

 Strickland is a board member of the Black Chamber of Commerce of Western New York, created to promote economic empowerment within the Black community.
 He is the proud grandfather of two grandchildren, and when he is not teaching and training with Strickly Business Safety Solutions, he enjoys bowling, a sport he has excelled in for many years.